Skip to main contentArrow Right

 Since agentic AI relies on generative AI, the difference isn’t in the underlying model but in how it’s used.
 Generative AI is direct and prompt-driven: you ask, it creates.
 Agentic AI wraps that same model in additional scaffolding to carry out multi-step tasks.

-Here’s how they stack up in terms of functionality:
+Here’s how they stack up in terms of functionality and use cases:

-Generative AI stays in “creation mode” with limited capability elsewhere.
+Stays in “creation mode” with limited capability elsewhere

 The practical choice comes down to context: if you want one-off content or answers, generative AI suffices.
 If you want to chain tasks across tools and systems, agentic AI may help but only with careful scoping, oversight, and human-in-the-loop design.